Guy Hands' Terra Firma close to agreeing Phoenix Energy sale: Bloomberg

 Terra Firma Capital Partners, the buyout group run by dealmaker Guy Hands, is close to agreeing a deal to sell its Northern Irish gas distribution company Phoenix Energy Holdings Group to Hastings Funds Management, Bloomberg reported on Thursday.

-The deal could be announced as soon as Friday, Bloomberg reported citing two people familiar with the talks, and could be worth about 700 million pounds, the financial news wire cited one of the people as saying.
+The deal could be announced as soon as Friday, Bloomberg reported citing two people familiar with the talks, and could be worth about 700 million pounds ($1.06 billion), the financial news wire cited one of the people as saying.

 Terra Firma, best known for its purchase of music group EMI, which it later lost to Citigroup (C.N) after defaulting on its loans, invested in Phoenix Energy in 2005, according to its website.